DataDog/hiring-engineers/answers.md

 </br>

 ## Visualizing Data
-In math we use analysis to see phenomena, but often, we want to a have a different perspective.
-To do so, we use other tools, such as geometry, to see new patterns giving us a deeper understanding of whatever we are calculating.
+In math we use analysis to see phenomena, but it is also useful to apply different approaches to gain a greater understanding of a particular problem.
+For example, we may use geometry to under why a number squared is a side multiplied by itself, two times.

-Datadog gives us perspective.
-We can see my_metric and our database in the terminal.
-Their tools provide robust data visualization tools to help us gain a greater grasp of the metrics we are tracking.
+Datadog doesn't leave us staring at the matrix.
+It gives us perspective.
+Their tools provide robust data visualization features to help us gain a greater grasp of the metrics we are tracking.

 We can manipulate data through scripts and the API or we can adjust the graphs manually.
 With this data, we can notify our team to pertinent data points.
 In our example, we will adjust our grapht to five minutes and sent a note using the @ notation.